 National Curriculum objectives are incorporated into our planning.
-An overview of the topics covered within Years F to 6 gives a broad outline and shows progression and continuity in topics and subjects taught in a cross curricular way across school.
+An overview of the topics covered within FS and Primary gives a broad outline and shows progression and continuity in topics and subjects taught in a cross curricular way across school.
 These can be seen through our CURRICULUM MAPS.